ENGR 101 | University of Michigan

 What is this guide for?

 This guide is intended to document how to use the Autograder.
-The guide will describe how to register a partnership, how to submit file to the Autograder, how to interpret the feedback from the Autograder, and possible errors and pitfalls.
+The guide will describe how to submit files to the Autograder, how to interpret the feedback from the Autograder, and possible errors and pitfalls.

 The Autograder works best with the latest version of the Google Chrome web browser.
 The Autograder may or may not work with a different browser.
 If you come across something which says “Something very very bad happened”, it’s probably because you are not using Chrome.